tipodice/ESP8266-Network-Scanner/README.md

 ## Getting Started

-To get started with the ESP8266 Network Scanner, follow these steps:
+To get started with the ESP8266 Network Scanner, follow https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html and prepare your board to run micropython.
-If you haven't done it yet, prepare your ESP8266 board by visiting https://docs.micropython.org/en/latest/esp8266/tutorial/intro.html

 1. **Clone the Repository:**